andrenanninga/voerr/README.md

 * Build the docker image with the `scripts/build.bat` script
 * Run the docker image with the `scripts/run.bat` script
-* Execute `foreman start` inside the image to run flask and webpack
+* Execute `foreman start` inside the image to run flask, webpack and livereload

 ### Setup docker